zk/docs.pair.io/resources/pages/collaboration.md

 invites at this point.
 No keys?
 No email?
 We recommend de-friending them, RL style.

-Adding users is pretty straightforward.
+### Adding Users

 Type their github username into the textbox under **Devs**.
 You'll see one of the following user status messages:

 * **pending** - Pair will add their account to your dev instance soon
 * **adding** - Adding account now.